sachinathani05/VLSI/Cadence Virtuoso/45nm/Project_01_Two_Stage_OTA_45nm/README.md

 ---

-## 19. Next Steps
+## 19. Status and Forward Reference

-- Rework M6's layout to physically separate the shared diffusion between every adjacent finger pair, then strap all 25 sources to VDD and all 25 drains to net25/VOUT in true parallel
-- After the M6 rework, re-run LVS → RCX → the Cc/Rz substitution procedure (§13.7) → STB, expecting the closed loop to now settle at the intended mid-rail operating point without needing forced initial conditions
-- Capture a clean post-PEX AC/STB waveform once the above is complete
-- Move to scoping Projects 2–5 once Project 1's documentation is finalised, treating the M6 rework as a tracked follow-up rather than a blocker
+The M6 diffusion-separation fix — physically separating the shared diffusion between every adjacent finger pair and adding parallel VDD/VOUT strapping buses across all 25 fingers — has been **validated in Project 2** (OTA_LDO error amplifier).
+The same defect appeared in OTA_LDO's M6 and M7, was corrected before LVS signoff, and produced a clean LVS match.
+See [`../Project_02_OTA_LDO_Error_Amplifier/`](../Project_02_OTA_LDO_Error_Amplifier/) for the full fix implementation, including the parallel strapping layout technique and the corrected post-fix LVS results.

+Applying the equivalent rework to OTA_Project2's M6 is the remaining task to obtain a clean post-PEX STB result for this cell.
+Once that is complete, the expected simulation path is:

+1. Re-run LVS → RCX extraction
+2. Apply Cc/Rz model substitution (§13.7) and IREF netlist injection (§13.2) to the fresh extracted netlist
+3. Run STB with the V_TEMP + L_TEMP + inner iprobe convergence fix (documented in Project 2 §9)
+4. Compare post-PEX vs pre-layout Bode plot — degradation in GBW and phase margin will quantify parasitic impact

 ---